vdwees/vdwees.github.io/content/post/bicitrilladora.md

 lot of people enjoyed using the machine, almost equally as a way to show off how fast they could pedal as to extract the rice itself.
-Pedalling the bicitrilladora was not at all unlike spin class, and a few operators would be able to process a sack of rice in under two hours, much faster than the traditional method.
+Pedalling the bicitrilladora was not at all unlike spin class, and a few operators would be able to process a sack of rice in under two hours, much faster and easier than the traditional method.

 {{< figure
     src="/images/mostly-dehulled-rice.jpeg"